thotino/roman-numeral-converter-app/README.md

 This app aims to convert decimal numbers into roman numerals.

 ## USE
-This project works with this other (project) [https://github.com/thotino/roman-numeral-converter].
+This project works with this other [project](https://github.com/thotino/roman-numeral-converter).

 Make sure that the back-end server is launched and is listening on the port 3000.
 Open the `index.html` file in your browser.